ReadAlongs/Studio/docs/web-app.md

 ## The ReadAlong Studio Web App

-The ReadAlong Studio functionality can now be used both from a CLI (see the rest of this guide) and a web application meant to be as easy to use as possible.
+The ReadAlong Studio functionality can now be used both from a CLI (see the rest of this guide) and a Web application meant to be as easy to use as possible.

 See